uranusx86/Random-Erasing-tensorflow/README.md

 A data argumentation implementation of random erasing using Tensorflow <br/>
 WITHOUT numpy !

-**Note: this side project is just for fun, the performance is a bit slower than numpy version due to tensor slicing, DO NOT use in production**
+**Note: this side project is just for fun, the performance is equal to numpy version when using i5 CPU, but a bit lower than numpy version when using i7 CPU**

 # Dependency
 1. Tensorflow 1.10+